GiveRep/GiveRep_overflow/README.md

-GiveRep is a decentralized social reputation and rewards platform that gamifies positive social interactions on X (Twitter) while providing analytics and insights for communities built on the Sui blockchain.

 ## 🚀 Overview

-GiveRep transforms social media engagement into verifiable reputation and rewards.
-By integrating with Twitter and blockchain technology, we create a trust layer that recognizes and incentivizes meaningful contributions to online communities.
+GiveRep is a social reputation and rewards platform that gamifies positive social interactions on X (Twitter) while providing analytics and insights for communities built on the Sui network.
+By integrating with X (Twitter), AI, and blockchain technology, we create a platform that recognizes and incentivizes meaningful contributions to the Sui ecosystem project online communities.

 ## ✨ Key Features